Solutions For Tablet StickingPrint

 Even if companies perform regular maintenance, in most cases, the root cause of the problem of sticking is the formulation, or its particle size.
 If the properties were set, companies would then have no choice but to find the solution in the tooling or press.
 In certain instances, one would be able to reformulate the formulation in order to achieve a lower probability of the sticking to occur.

 Tools for Screening

-For complex products, the method can lower the possibility of tablet sticking or poor ejection caused by excessive ejection forces.
-An example would be tablet geometries that have a vast sidewall surface area, which has high degree of friction amongst the die wall and tablet.
+For complex products, the method can lower the incidence of tablet sticking or poor ejection caused by excessive ejection forces.
+An example would be tablet geometries that have a large sidewall surface area, leading to a great deal of friction between the die wall and side of the tablet.
 The external lubricant is sprayed onto the die wall in order to decrease the wall-tablet friction and eradicate the need for large ejection forces that can cause damage to the equipment.